markiv/Fondue/README.md

 url.parameters["query"] = "fondue"
 ```

 [^1]: Strictly speaking, URLs can have multiple parameters with the same name (e.g. `a=1&a=2`), and some server-side frameworks gather these into arrays.
 But in many real-life projects, we think of each parameter as uniquely-named.
-If this is your case, you might find it more convenient to treat query parameters as a dictionary.
+If this is also your case, you might find it more convenient to treat query parameters just like a dictionary.

 ## URL & URLRequest Modifiers
-Inspired by SwiftUI's extensive use of modifers, we've given a few to URL and URLRequest:
+Inspired by SwiftUI's extensive use of modifiers, we've given a few to URL and URLRequest:

 ```swift
 let base: URL = "https://server.domain/api"